 This quaint little jewellery shop is such a delight to visit.
 Step in and you’ll find hordes of authentic fine silver jewellery and coloured beads and stones made from Laotian tribes.
 Feel free to bag some tips from the friendly owner.
 You’re sure to leave with a piece or two.

 The Silver Triangle, 16 Haji Lane, Singapore 189209

 18. Drunken Balloon

 Located at the end of Haji Lane, this shop is tough to miss (and ignore) with orange and red balloon sculptures suspended over a contrasting blue storefront.
 Drunken Balloon looks like the ultimate party store from outside, but it’s a whole different vibe inside.
 The shop is filled to the brim with ample retro memorabilia, board games, party games (The Harry Potter edition of Cards of Humanity caught our eye) and quirky novelty items for you to take home.
 Need some entertainment and supplies for a party?
 You know where to go.

 Craft your own wallets, passport holders, keychains, money clips and cardholders at Crafune.
 Hidden on the second level, above the prawn noodle shop, this indie boutique uses high-quality vegetable-tanned leathers Italy (in various colours) that will age beautifully as you use it.
 Go for a wallet crafting workshop to create your own bespoke piece or select something in store.

 Crafune, #02-01, 38 Haji Lane, Singapore 189231

 SSFW, or Spring Summer Fall Winter, specialises in handmade arm candy for stylish peeps.
-Step into their boutique, and you can have your pick of one-of-a-kind accessories like gemstone jewellery and even home décor.
+Step into the boutique and you can have your pick of one-of-a-kind accessories like gemstone jewellery and even home decor.